-The Group does not engage in or tolerate any use of child or forced labor in its operations.
+The Group does not engage in or tolerate any use of child or forced labour in its operations.
 All employees are hired in strict compliance with local labour laws and regulations, including the minimum working age requirement.
 Employment is offered based on the principles of fairness, openness and willingness.
 All positions are bound by legal contracts with detail terms and conditions of employment to protect employees' and the Company's interests.

-The Group fully complies with the Labour Contract Law of the PRC and strictly emphasizes on the prohibition of child labour and forced labour.
+The Group fully complies with the Employment Ordinance in Hong Kong, the Labour Law of the PRC, the Employment Promotion Law of the PRC, the Labour Dispute Mediation and Arbitration Law of the PRC, the Regulation on the Annual Leave of Employees and local labour laws and regulations, and strictly emphasizes on the prohibition of child labour and forced labour.
 In particular, the age of the employees is verified by inspecting their identification documents.
 Individuals under the age of 18 or without any identification documents are disqualified from employment.
 Besides, all works should be voluntarily performed and shall not involve forced labour.
 Upon discovery of any child labour and use of forced labour, the person will be dismissed immediately.

-During the Reporting Period, the Group were not aware of any material cases of non-compliance with laws and regulations relating to labor standards arising in the Reporting Period that would have had a significant impact on the Group.
+During the Reporting Period, the Group was not aware of any material cases of non-compliance with laws and regulations relating to labour standards arising in the Reporting Period that would have had a significant impact on the Group.